SandraRudeloff/Sandi_Sandkorn/content/scripts/Visualize Germany's Population using lonboard.md

 ### Share a Map
-To share your interactive map, you can save it as an HTML file.
+To share your interactive map, you can save it as an `.html` file.
 This allows others to view and interact with the map in a web browser without needing any specialized software.
-Here’s a simple way to save your map as an HTML file:
+Here’s a simple way to save your map as an `.html` file:

 ```python